 4. It eliminates toxins

 I’m not a very sweaty person.
 I’ll maybe glow a little after a run.
 But hot yoga is something else.
 I mean, I basically become a different person.
 A person who is very very wet from head to toe.
 I know it sounds gross, but it’s so good for you to sweat out the stuff that your body retains.
 The room is hot and every pose sends my heart racing and I end up sweating out all the wine I’ve no doubt been drinking.
+One of my friends likes to use a sauna for these exact reasons!
+For example, did you know that deep sweating can help reduce levels of lead, copper, zinc, nickel, mercury and other chemicals?
+All of these are toxins that are commonly absorbed from interacting with our daily environment.
+To learn more about the health benefits of deep sweating in a sauna, take a look at one of the best sauna comparison videos you’ve ever seen.

 5. It forces me to think about what I’m eating

 You may know that I am a big fan of food.
 I could easily eat a big buffet breakfast, followed by a 3 course lunch, followed by a 3 course dinner.
 With wine.
 But then I certainly won’t be able to go to a yoga class.
 In fact, on days when I know I’m going to yoga, I generally like to eat as light as possible.
 It’s really hard and gross trying to bend over and put your hands flat on the ground when you’ve had a big lunch.
 It forces me to drink more water, drink more veggie juice and keep meals light.
 And don’t even talk to me about eating anything with garlic in it…don’t want to know.
+I see this as a positive, because by making my diet lighter on these days makes my metabolism faster and my gut healthier.
+I am cutting out the bad foods that I didn’t need to eat in the first place.
+Supplements from companies like unify health labs and many more give a similar effect, so a lot of people who enjoy yoga take supplements too.

 If you’re thinking about trying hot yoga, all I have to say is DO IT.
 The benefits are endless and once you get through the first class, it only gets better.
 I practise at YogaZone in Cape Town and I really like the studio.
 The teachers are nice and the vibe is positive and good.